roc/crates/repl_wasm

 There are several directories/packages involved here:

-• www/public/repl/index.html: The web page with its JavaScript and a build script
+• website/public/repl/index.html: The web page with its JavaScript and a build script

 • crates/repl_wasm: The Rust crate that becomes the "compiler" WebAssembly module